Create an ASCB account on the next page and then complete the PAIR-UP form.

 Partnering for Success

-(PAIR-UP) Imaging Science Program for Black Imaging Scientists was founded in 2020 and is a consortium of Black imaging scientists who use advanced microscopy in the biomedical sciences.
+Partnering to Advance Imaging Research for Underrepresented Minority Scientists Program (or PAIR-UP) was founded in 2020 and is a consortium of Black imaging scientists who use advanced microscopy in the biomedical sciences.
 We provide a platform for advanced training, networking, collaboration and community building for Black imaging scientists.

 It is free to join.
 Program activities and research opportunities will be shared with all who register for PAIR-UP.
 There are two member categories: 1) Black scientists who use/develop imaging systems and process/analyzes images to extract information or 2) individuals who support the goals of PAIR-UP to advance imaging research.